marrone-alan/ProjectLog/README.md

 It shows information about articles, authors and requests in a database.

 ## Programming language
-This program was written in _python_.
+This program was developed in _python_.
 _PostgreSQL was also used to show data.

 ## How to install python